Japan and IOC deny that Olympics will be cancelled | Health

 A government spokesman said there was "no truth" to a report in Britain's Times newspaper that the government had privately concluded the Games would have to be cancelled.
 The Times, citing an unidentified senior member of Japan's ruling coalition, said the government's focus was now on securing the Games for Tokyo in the next available year, 2032.

 "We clearly deny the report," Deputy Chief Cabinet Secretary Manabu Sakai told a news conference.
-Later, Japan Olympic Committee head Yasuhiro Yamashita told Reuters the report was false and "a fabrication".
+Later, Japan Olympic Committee head Yasuhiro Yamashita told Reuters the report was "a fabrication", and added in an interview: "It's wrong and it's ridiculous even having to comment on this."

 The governor of Tokyo, Yuriko Koike, said there had been no talk of cancelling or delaying the Olympics and a protest should be lodged over the Times report.
 The Games organising committee also denied the report, saying in a statement its partners including the government and the International Olympic Committee (IOC) were "fully focused" on hosting the games as scheduled.